 I longed to live above restaurants, and call for taxi’s like “Mary Tyler Moore”.
 Funny thing is that although I moved from the country at nineteen years of age, I never once really lived in a proper “city”.

+A Simple Life I grew up in the time that success meant “three kids and a dog, a house with a white picket fence and owning a business.”
 I spent many many years chasing that dream.
 I didn’t get the three kids, but I did have a big ass house, and a business that didn’t make enough money to pay for that big ass house without a job.

 One of the best things that happened for me was to come to a place in my adult life where I questioned everything.
 And after thirty years of living in suburbs outside of big cities, I’m living in the country again.
+But I KNOW now that where you live has nothing to do with living a simple life.

 Check out my video below and consider a simpler life.